Convenience and Comfort Meet Caring and Connecting:

 Students enrolling in the MA in English can expect to see at least three courses offered each fall and spring, and at least two courses in the summer.
 Courses are offered in a synchronous online format.

-The two below attachments provide an overview of the kinds of courses that may be offered in regular semesters and a two-year sample plan for how thesis and comprehensive exam students can complete the degree in two years.
+The attachments below provide an overview of the kinds of courses that may be offered in regular semesters and a two-year sample plan for how thesis and comprehensive exam students can complete the degree in two years.

 Program Coordinator